paterson/SpotifyHack/README.md

 Skips to next song one second before song ends to reduce number of ads.
 Mutes remaining ads.

-This assumes you are on OS X and have node installed.
+[node](http://nodejs.org/) installed.
 So as such this is a beta for developers, An applescript version, one that can just be downloaded and run, will be available soon.

-If you want updates on the project follow me here or on twitter (@_niall)
+If you want updates on the project follow me here or on [twitter](http://twitter.com/_niall)

 How to use
 ==========